iXab3r/MicSwitch/README.md

 | Skype  | ![Not supported](https://i.imgur.com/AxsV1yJ.png "Not supported")  |  Hard-coded Ctrl+M  |  ![Not supported](https://i.imgur.com/AxsV1yJ.png "Not supported")  |  ![Not supported](https://i.imgur.com/AxsV1yJ.png "Not supported") |

-MicSwitch is a tool which allows you to mute/unmute your microphone using a predefined hotkey.
-This is system-wide thus it will affect any program which uses microphone (no more heavy breathing during Skype conferences, hooray!)
+MicSwitch is a tool which allows you to mute/unmute your microphone using a predefined system-wide hotkey which will affect any program that uses microphone (no more heavy breathing during Skype conferences, hooray!)
-Also MicSwitch supports configurable mute/unmute sounds (hi, Discord!) and a configurable overlay with scaling/opacity support.
+Also it supports configurable mute/unmute sounds (hi, Discord!) and a configurable overlay with scaling/transparency support.
 All these features allow you to seamlessly switch between all other chat apps and use THE SAME input system with overlay and notifications support with TeamSpeak, Discord or any other application.

 # Prerequisites